Community In Disbelief After Teenager On Vacation With Family Dies Due To Sand Collapsing On Him, Sister In Toms River

 TOMS RIVER, N.J.
 (CBS) — A tragedy occurred down the Shore on Tuesday.
 An 18-year-old is dead and his 17-year-old sister is recovering after a hole they were digging suddenly caved in on them.

-The incident happened in Toms River on the beach between East Bonita Way and East Penguin Way on the Barrier Island.READ MORE: Pennsylvania US Senate Race Between Republicans Mehmet Oz, Dave McCormick Too Close To Call
+The incident happened in Toms River on the beach between East Bonita Way and East Penguin Way on the Barrier Island.READ MORE: Republican Nomination For Pennsylvania U.S. Senate Race Uncertain As Thousands Of Mail-In Votes Still Being Counted

 It was such a shock for people on the beach in Toms River Tuesday.
 Emergency crews responded to the beach just after 4 p.m.